 TEU Traffic (2017-18): 0.04 million units

 This port maintains several docks with numerous berths and wharves.
-The Victoria and Prince Docks operate 20 berths and are semi-tidal in nature.
+The Victoria and Prince Docks operate 20 berths and are semi-tidal.
 The Indira Dock has 21 berths and uses a lock to allow vessels to dock at all times.